The value of having a mentor or teacher when learning the ocarina

 Here are some suggestions for finding a mentor or teacher:

 - Look for teachers of similar instruments.
-While they won't understand the specifics of the ocarina, they will be able to help you with things like music theory, sight reading, and ear training.
+While they won't understand the specifics of the ocarina, they will be able to help you with things like music theory, sight-reading, and ear training.

+Also, you may find that you don't get along with the first person you contact.
 Different people also specialise in different genres of music, and play music for different reasons.
-So don't get discouraged.
+It can take a few tries to find someone you get on well with, So don't get discouraged.

 Closing